Cremation Urns for Ashes FAQs

 Why are there different sizes of cremation urns for ashes?

 The general rule of thumb in sizing is that for every pound of a person's total weight, you will need one cubic inch of space.
-However, even very large people usually fit in a 200 cubic inch urn.
+Regardless of size, most people fit in a 200 cubic inch urn.

 - If a person weighed 100 lbs, you will need an urn that is 100 cubic inches or larger